jbinder/disassemble/README.md

 ===========

-Module for the Digital Forensics Framework which adds basic disassemble capabilities.
-At the moment x86 and AMD64 ELF binaries are supported.
+Module for the Digital Forensics Framework which adds basic disassemble capabilities. diStorm is used for x86 and AMD64 ELF binaries, Miasm for ARM ELF binaries and x86 PE binaries.
-ARM disassembling is tried only if the above fails.

 Requirements